-In the aftermath of Muhammad Ali’s death and the recent Havok Journal article about it, the determination about his worth in the veteran community centered on one facet, his stance on Vietnam and his personal refusal to serve.
+In the aftermath of Muhammad Ali’s death and The Havok Journal article about it, the determination about his worth in the veteran community centered on one facet, his stance on Vietnam and his personal refusal to serve.
 The term most often used?
 “Draft dodger.”
 And it’s been used lavishly.
 And the term has been used inappropriately.

 Consider first that the draft was created with specific rules and legal guidelines for deferment.
 Second, examine what dodging something actually means.
 For your entertainment, this video displays the exact definition of dodging something.

 Was Muhammad Ali a draft dodger?
 No. He did not go to Vietnam, but he did go to court.
 He faced the consequences of his actions.
 Back then ‘go to war’ or ‘go to jail’ worked in both directions.
 He chose jail.

 Whatever else he may have done in his life or whatever his skill in the ring, he stated his convictions and faced the court directly.
 That is not dodging anything, let alone personal responsibility and accountability.

 There are, however, others who were less inclined toward honorable behavior.
 One such is the noted loud mouth musician Ted Nugent.
 I will link in some specifics, but in truth, this story provides no concrete answers, because there’s only one record and one storyteller.
 Ted Nugent stated in an interview: